MLML / CSU Marine Science Diving

 ***The summer course is intensive.
 Be in swimming and diving shape, come prepared.

-- 12 logged cold-water scuba dives minimum! (with 4 recent.
-Must provide log book)
+- 12 logged cold-water scuba dives within the last year (with at least 4 within past 2 months)

-- All date, location, buddy, depth, dive profile info required.
+- MUST provide log book with: All dates, locations, buddies, depths, dive profiles.
 We highly recommended to have 20+ dives.

-- Current application & dive medical completed on this Dive Medical Form with appropriate lab work
+- Completed application materials & dive medical with appropriate lab work

-- Personal Dive Gear with current annual inspection verification (see list below / rentals available)
+- Personal Dive Gear with current annual inspection verification (see list below)

 - Pass a swim test (MUST PASS FIRST DAY - see details below), basic skin and SCUBA skills